Nonparametric Causal Decomposition of Group Disparities: Estimands

 \subsubsection{Interventional interpretation}

-Analogous to the unconditional case, our conditional decomposition has an interventional interpretation that maps a two-step intervention to the conditional prevalence and selection components.
-Let $\E_g \left(Y^{R(D \mid g',\Q)} \right)$ be the mean potential outcome of group $g$ when each of its members $i$ is given a randomly drawn treatment from those members of group $g'$ who have the same values of $\Q$ as $i$.
+Similar to the unconditional case, our conditional decomposition has an interventional interpretation that maps a three-step sequential intervention to the decomposition components.
+Let $\E_g \left(Y^{R(D \mid g',\Q)} \right)$ be the mean potential outcome of group $g$ when its members with certain $\Q$ values are given treatments randomly drawn from those members of group $g'$ who have the same $\Q$ values.
 We can rewrite this mean potential outcome as:

-and express the components of the conditional decomposition as:
+This allows us to express the components of the conditional decomposition as: